lvoneduval/libgraphic/documentation/home.md

 # Getting Started

-Kickstart your journey with our platform by following our straightforward Quick Start Guide.
-This guide is designed to help you set up and start using our system with practical examples and essential setup instructions.
+Kickstart your journey by following our straightforward Quick Start Guide.
+This guide is designed to help you set up and start using the Libgraphic with practical examples and essential setup instructions.

 - **Begin Your Experience:** Follow the steps outlined to quickly integrate and utilize our tools.
 [View the Quick Start Guide](./quick_start/quick_start.md).